-Prior to his founding the NJTF and ATFF, Mr. Mittelman was for over two decades (1985-2006) the Producing Artistic Director of the renowned Coconut Grove Playhouse in Miami, Florida.
+Prior to his founding the NJTF/NJT and ATFF/ATF Mr. Mittelman was for over two decades (1985-2006) the Producing Artistic Director of the renowned Coconut Grove Playhouse (CGP) in Miami, Florida.
 Mr. Mittelman was responsible for more than 200 ethnically diverse plays, musicals, educational and special events performed on two stages (1100 & 200 seats) during his tenure at the Playhouse.
-These plays and musicals were highlighted by 30 world or U.S. premieres and reinterpreted revivals, many directed by Mr. Mittelman.
+These plays and musicals were highlighted by 30 World or American premieres and reinterpreted revivals, many directed by Mr. Mittelman.
 Forty Playhouse productions, featuring some of the industry’s greatest theatrical talents and supported by innovative partnerships between the not-for-profit and for-profit sectors, transferred directly to Broadway, Off-Broadway, toured, or went on to other national and international venues.
-This body of work includes three Pulitzer Prize-winning playwrights directing their own work for the first time in a major theatrical production: Edward Albee, Seascape; David Auburn, Proof; and Nilo Cruz, Anna In the Tropics.
+This body of work includes three Pulitzer Prize-winning playwrights directing their own work for the first time in a major theatrical production: Edward Albee – Seascape; David Auburn – Proof; and Nilo Cruz – Anna In the Tropics.
 Musical legends Cy Coleman, Charles Strouse, Jerry Herman, Jimmy Buffett, John Kander and Fred Ebb were in residence at the Playhouse to develop world premiere productions.
 The Coconut Grove Playhouse was honored by the participation of librettist/writers Herman Wouk, Alfred Uhry, Jerome Weidman, Terrence McNally and Mario Vargas Llosa.
-Numerous Tony Award winning actors, writers, directors, choreographers and designers worked with Mr. Mittelman. (see selected production list and stars below).
+Numerous Tony Award winning actors, writers directors, choreographers and designers worked with Mr. Mittelman. (see selected production list and stars below).
 While at the Playhouse he oversaw the creation of an education program that included an ongoing professionally taught theatrical training curriculum, internships, scholarships and in-school touring program that commissioned and produced 35 socially relevant plays reaching over 200 thousand students and teachers.
-In 2006, Mr. Mittelman was the recipient of the prestigious George Abbott Award for Outstanding Achievement in the Arts.

 Before coming to the Playhouse and for more than a decade (1973-1984), Mr. Mittelman was Producing Director of the nationally acclaimed Whole Theatre Company, which he founded with other artists including Oscar-winner Olympia Dukakis.
-Mr. Mittelman had the pleasure of directing Ms. Dukakis in Brecht’s Mother Courage, Albee’s Who’s Afraid of Virginia Woolf and O’Neill’s The Touch of the Poet.
+Mr. Mittelman had the pleasure of directing Ms. Dukakis in Brecht’s Mother Courage, Albee’s Who’s Afraid of Virginia Woolf and O’Neil’s The Touch of the Poet.
 He also directed Weiss’s Marat Sade and Pinter’s The Homecoming.
 The repertory of the Whole Theatre resident company emphasized classic American and Western European literature.
-Prior to the Whole Theatre he was a founder and director of the innovative New York Free Theatre where he created, for six years (1966-1972), original plays and musicals with relevant social themes, including racism and individual responsibility.
+Prior to the Whole Theatre he was a founder and director of the innovative New York Free Theatre where he created, for six years (1966-1972), original plays and musicals with relevant social themes; including racism and individual responsibility.
 He was also a co-producer of Shaw’s Candida for CBS Television starring Blythe Danner.
 In 1984/5 he was lead producer and directed Alone Together at Broadway’s Music Box Theatre.
 He was also the sole producer of the Off-Broadway hit Visiting Mr. Green (1997/8) first starring Eli Wallach then Hal Linden which has received 300 productions all over the world and been translated in 27 languages.

 Mr. Mittelman attended the High School for the Performing Arts and graduated with honors from Brooklyn College.
 He received his M.F.A. from the N.Y.U.
-School of Arts, as recipient of the first Vincent Sardi Scholarship-established by Mr. Sardi for Mr. Mittelman.
+School of Arts, where he was the first recipient of the Vincent Sardi Scholarship-established by Mr. Sardi for Mr. Mittelman.
 Additionally, Mr. Mittelman has taught and been on the graduate faculty of Rutgers University, under a grant he received from the Rockefeller Foundation, developing a new doctoral program in Applied Arts.
 He has taught or lectured at numerous Colleges and Universities including New York University, Columbia and The New School for Social Research.
 He is the co-author of Theater Arts and Self Awareness, a compilation of pioneering techniques in the development of self-esteem, reading, math, and positive behavioral change in adolescents.
 He is a co-author of Enacting History: A Practical Guide to Teaching the Holocaust through Theater, published by Routledge Press.
 He also wrote under contract for Universal Studios.
 Mr. Mittelman has been a member of the League of American Theatres and Producers, Actors Equity, and the Society of Stage Directors and Choreographers.